 Interviewing Dr. Dugwon Seo

 Dr. Dugwon Seo is an Associate Professor in the Engineering Technology Department at the Queensborough Community College.
-She was involved in NOAA-CREST with the research project about evaluating hydrologic model and development of flash flood forecasting model using remote sensing satellite data.
+Dr. Seo was involved in the erstwhile NOAA-CREST, and pursued her doctoral research on the project entitled – “Evaluating hydrologic model and development of flash flood forecasting model using remote sensing satellite data”..

 What is your back-story?
 How did you find a passion in Earth System Science?

 I was born and raised into a decent family in South Korea.
-My dad was an Earth Science teacher, therefore, exposing me to the scientific environment at an early age.
+My dad was an Earth Science Teacher, therefore, I was exposed to the scientific environment at an early age.
 Although I developed an early passion in science and engineering, when I was faced with the choice of a major in college, I chose to pursue in business school since it was a common path taken by women students as it allowed for more job opportunities.
 I didn’t believe that the interests I had in science and engineering could be connected to my career.
-Later into my time in college, I realized that my life was becoming monotonous and meaningless as I had chosen the college with just name value and the major that would make it easier to find a job as a woman rather than chasing my actual passion.
+Later into my time in college, I realized that my life was becoming monotonous and meaningless as I had chosen the college with just name value and the major that would make it easier to find a job as a woman rather than chasing my true passion.
 So, I decided to take a break to look for a meaningful way to live a life.
 I took off, to go to the United States, leaving everything behind.
 I decided to stay in New York giving up all I had achieved thus far, starting all over again as a foreign student, and supporting myself financially in an unfamiliar environment with completely different culture.
-Eventually, I was able to find what I really wanted to do while exploring my new academic and career options.
+Eventually, I was able to find what I really wanted to do while exploring my new academic and career option.
 I was fascinated by cellular communication and its new technology back then.
-I studied telecommunication engineering and was introduced to the satellite remote sensing study from NOAA CREST.
-I enjoyed doing research in combination of Earth Science and satellite remote sensing technology.
+I studied telecommunication engineering and was introduced to the satellite remote sensing study through the NOAA CREST(now CESSRST) program.
+I enjoyed doing research that combines Earth Sciences and satellite remote sensing technologies.

 What obstacles have you have you faced in your profession as an Asian American/Pacific Islander in the Earth System Science?
 How did you overcome then?

 Fortunately, I have not faced major racial obstacles in my academic profession being in New York.
-However, it is true that Asian Americans and Pacific Islanders are facing systemic racism or discrimination as well at certain positions such as leadership position.
+However, it is true that Asian Americans and Pacific Islanders are facing systemic racism or discrimination as well at certain positions particularly in leadership position.